-We are a community-based organization that is funded by grants and donations from the City of Santa Fe, Christus St. Vincent Hospital, and many wonderful foundations and generous individuals (see our Partners page.)
-We are able to create a “community of care” through the kindness of our professional and volunteer caregivers who give the gift of their time.
+We are a community-based organization that is funded by grants from numerous foundations and the the Community Health Funders Alliance, generous individuals (see our Partners page) and a contract with the City of Santa Fe.
+We are able to create a “community of care” through the kindness of our professionals and volunteers who give the gift of their time.
 Our volunteers do everything from organizing our Medical Equipment storage space, to serving as companions for elders who can’t afford to pay for home care.
 Other community members may lack the time or skills to offer hands-on care, but are to able to donate financially.
 Be part of this village that works together so that no member of the community is left without loving support when they need it.

 Do you have business management skills that are applicable to managing this small non-profit organization?
 Consider a role on our Board!

 Are you a champion organizer who could donate a few hours once, or once a month?
 The Equipment Storage space (see below) needs you!

 You can make a tremendous difference in the life of an older adult in Santa Fe by becoming a Volunteer Companion.
 Coming Home Connection will match you with someone who enjoys the things you enjoy such as a good book, cooking a few meals, getting outdoors for some fresh air and conversation, etc. Companions spend a few hours a month building a friendship with a client and giving them a little extra support.
 Here are some of the services you might be able to offer:

 Perhaps you or a member of your family just went through a convalescence at home after surgery.
 You may have medical equipment you no longer need that would be tremendously helpful to another family going through the same experience.
 Call us to make an appointment to bring your clean and functional equipment (commode; shower chair; bed rails; wheelchair; walker; etc.) to our storage space in the Design Center.
 They will be loaned, for free, to anyone who needs them.
 We will also be grateful for any monetary donations to continue to make this much-appreciated service available.